 In the late seventies I produced and hosted a radio program on Vancouver Co-operative Radio called Soundwalking, in which I took the listener to different locations in and around the city and explored them acoustically.
 Kits Beach Soundwalk is a compositional extension of this original idea.

-Kitsilano Beach - colloquially called Kits Beach and originally in native Indian language Khahtsahlano - is located in the heart of Vancouver.
+Kitsilano Beach - colloquially called Kits Beach, and originally named after the Squamish First Nations chief X̱ats'alanexw (Khahtsahlano) - is located in the heart of Vancouver.

 In the summer it is one of the most crowded beaches in Vancouver, packed full with sunbathers.
 At the time the piece was created, in the late 80s, it was also filled with music coming from many ghetto blasters, indeed light years away from the silence experienced here not so long ago by the indigenous inhabitants.